Asynchronous – All About Essays Writing – Full Year – Grades 8 – 11

-Please note – this is a PRE-RECORDED – Asynchronous Class.
-Students will work through the modules independently.
-There are fourteen modules in all.
+Please note – this is a PRE-RECORDED – using the IEW Writing philosophy Asynchronous Class.

 Students will print out class notes PRIOR to the class, which can be found in CANVAS.

 Then, watch the recording of the class,

 After that, using their ASSIGNMENT PLANNER and COMPOSITION CHECKLIST will complete the assignment.

 The students will submit their work in CANVAS and WAIT until graded BEFORE going onto next module.
 Grading time is approximately 5 – 6 days.

 All modules must be completed by June 1, 2022.
 Papers submitted AFTER June 1, 2022 will not be graded.